mfoltz/Bloodcraft/README.md

 - `.weapon restorelevels`
   - Restores weapon levels in player inventory to what they should be if they had been modified via expertise level in earlier versions of the mod.
 Don't use unless needed.
   - Shortcut: *.wep restore*

-- `.lockSpell`
-  - Enables registering spells to use in unarmed slots if extra slots for unarmed are enabled.
-Toggle, move spells to slots, then toggle again and switch to unarmed.
-  - Shortcut: *.locksp*
-- `.lockshift`
-  - Toggles set class spell on shift.
-Works for unarmed and weapons.
-  - Shortcut: *.shift*

 ### Familiar Commands
 - `.familiar bind [#]`